cass-kul/cass-kul.github.io/_exercises/4-dynamic-memory.md

 ### Exercise 5
 Can you come up with an allocator function that allows you to free previously allocated memory?
-The allocator should re-use previously freed memory.
+The allocator should reuse previously freed memory.
 The following steps might help:
 1. Store the address of the first empty (free) heap region in a global variable,
 1. Allocate space for metadata when creating chunks,